 Abstract

 Genome wide association studies (GWAS) have become the focus of the statistical analysis of complex traits in humans, successfully shedding light on several aspects of genetic architecture and also biological etiology.
 Single nucleotide polymorphisms (SNPs) are usually modeled as having linear, cumulative, and independent effects on the phenotype.
 Though evidently a useful approach, it is often argued that this is not a realistic biological model and that epistasis, the statistical interaction between SNPs, should be included.
-In this review we discuss the relevance of epistasis in the context of GWAS, recent advances in methodology, evidence of its contribution to complex traits in humans, and potential hazards in the interpretation of statistical interaction terms.
+The purpose of this review is to summarise recent directions in methodology for detecting epistasis, and present evidence for and against the importance of epistasis to complex traits in humans.
+We also discuss the relevance of epistasis in the context of GWAS, and potential hazards in the interpretation of statistical interaction terms.

 Introduction

 Complex traits are those that are influenced by many genetic and environmental factors.
 Almost all diseases that have a significant burden on human health are complex at the population scale.
 Even classically "Mendelian" diseases, such as cystic fibrosis, are at some level complex because numerous genetic effects are involved in modifying the severity of symptoms.
 Arguably the most important empirical result to emerge from GWAS over the past decade is an indication of what it means for a trait to be "complex", demonstrating that the mutational target size for any particular complex trait across the genome is very large, and that the additive genetic variation is comprised of very many variants, almost all of very small effect.

+To data, GWAS has enjoyed most success by searching for simple additive effects, where the causal variants exhibit independent, linear, and cumulative effects on the trait.
+But there are enduring questions about whether this body of research is revealing the full extent of the genetic architecture in complex traits.
+One aspect of this is whether polymorphisms typically act independently, or if their effects are dependent on other polymorphisms elsewhere in the genome.
+Defining such genetic interaction, or epistasis, has been the subject of several reviews in the past and we won’t expand on them here, but to summarize briefly, one can discuss epistasis in terms of its functional effect or its statistical effect.
+In terms of functional epistasis, we are referring to the general observation that the effect of a particular variant depends on the genotype of another variant.
+In terms of statistical epistasis, we are referring to the interaction variance explained by a combination of causal variants that is not due to their independent effects on their own.

-There exist several methods for estimating the proportion of the phenotypic variance of a trait that is attributed to additive genetic effects (narrow-sense heritability (h2)).
-But unequivocal estimation of the phenotypic variation attributable to all genetic effects (including dominance and epistasis, broad-sense heritability (H2)) is not possible for human traits.1 GWAS are typically performed on traits that have been shown to have a non-zero h2, on the assumption that this additive genetic variation in the trait can be dissected into additive effects across the genome.
+There are several methods for estimating the proportion of the phenotypic variance of a trait that is attributed to independent, additive genetic effects (known as narrow-sense heritability (h2)).
+But owing to the technical limitations of accounting for non-additive effects, unequivocal estimation of the phenotypic variation attributable to all additive and non-additive genetic effects (known as broad-sense heritability (H2)) is not possible for human traits.1 GWAS are typically performed on traits that have been shown to have a non-zero h2, on the assumption that this additive genetic variation in the trait can be dissected into additive effects across the genome.
 Detecting non-additive genetic effects imposes an assumption that, beyond the additive component of genetic variation, for which there is empirical evidence, there exist more complex components whose existence cannot be verified empirically due to technical limitations.
-The measurable gap between the variance explained by all known additive effects detected by GWAS and h2 is termed the "missing heritability".
-The proportion of the genetic variation that might exist beyond additive variance might be termed the "unknown heritability".